 - American Sentinel financing programs.
 We are one of the few nursing programs out there to offer an in-house payment plan, with 0% financing and as little as $500 down.
 We never want anyone to feel overwhelmed by the prospect of paying for more education.
 We also offer an extended financing that allows you to make payments while in school and continue to pay off any existing balance after graduation.
 Finance your entire degree by paying one low, fixed monthly payment, $250 per month for an RN to BSN or $400 per month for an MSN degree, with the UBenefit Payment Plan.

 - The slow and steady approach.
 You can always purchase and pay for one class at a time as you can afford it, rather than taking a full course load.
 At American Sentinel, courses start every month so you’re not locked into a traditional semester schedule.

 - Federal financial aid.
 We have a page on our website that explains the different types of federal loans and grants.
 Or, just give us a call and an admissions advisor will provide you with the information you need.

-To find out more about your options when it comes to paying for education, take a look at our new Paying for School Infographic.
+To find out more about your options when it comes to paying for education, take a look at our Paying For School page on our website.
 And don’t hesitate to give the American Sentinel admissions office a call at 1-866-922-5690, if you’re not sure which of these options apply to you.
 Our friendly admissions counselors are always ready to discuss your specific circumstances and you’re under no obligation to enroll after speaking to us.